nock/nock/README.md

 For instance, if a module performs HTTP requests to a CouchDB server or makes HTTP requests to the Amazon API, you can test that module in isolation.

+This does NOT work with Browserify, only node.js

 # Install

 ```sh